GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/working-with-noise/index.md

 You may decide to allocate the budget equally between two measurement goals, or you can choose to prioritize different measurement goals by allocating more budget to certain goals and less to others.
 {% endAside %}

-#### Example

-Let's assume you're tracking both the purchase count and the purchase value, and that you decide to allocate your budget equally.
+For example, let's assume you're tracking both the purchase count and the purchase value, and that you decide to allocate your budget equally.

 65,536 / 2 = 32,768 can be allocated per measurement type and per source.